jnplonte/biblia/README.md

 ## Installation

-The Laravel 5 Feeds Service Provider can be installed via [Composer](http://getcomposer.org) by requiring the `jnplonte/biblia` package in your project's `composer.json`.
+The Laravel 5 Biblia Service Provider can be installed via [Composer](http://getcomposer.org) by requiring the `jnplonte/biblia` package in your project's `composer.json`.

 ```json